 All students currently follow the CCEA specification.

-Speaking and Listening
+Unit 2: Speaking and Listening

 GCSE English Literature

 The study of English Literature at GCSE is currently optional for our pupils and it will appeal to those who enjoy reading and who are stimulated by the cut and thrust of lively discussion.
-Moreover, this is a subject which actively promotes the kind of key communication skills which are increasingly valued in the competitive world which our school leavers are entering today.
+Moreover, this is a subject which actively promotes the kind of key communication and analytical skills which are increasingly valued in the competitive world which our school leavers are entering today.

 Content of Course